This article was updated in October 2020

 Not everyone can qualify as an accredited investor.
 In fact, the bulk of the population falls into the non-accredited bucket, but there are still plenty of options to get in on the investment game.
 Things like crowdfunding and index funds are open to non-accredited investors as well as the relatively new Regulation A+ offerings.

-Created through the JOBS Act of 2012, Regulation A and A+ (Reg A+) creates an opportunity anyone to invest in private companies.
+Created through the JOBS Act of 2012, Regulation A and A+ (Reg A+) creates an opportunity for anyone to invest in private companies.
 Similar to an IPO, a Reg A+ campaign is a public offering, but makes purchasing shares of the company available to the general public, not just accredited investors.